Shao-Group/scallop-umi-test/README.md

 # Run the Methods

-Once the datasets and programs are all available, use the following scripts in `results` to run the methods assemblers on the datasets:
+Once the datasets and programs are all available, use the following scripts in `results` to run the assemblers on the datasets:
 ```
 ./run.HEK293T.sh
 ./run.Mouse-Fibroblast.sh